FISCAR 1950s Historic Inter-Marque Race

-By the end of the first lap, Robin Pearce had the AC firmly glued to the back of the Austin Healey of Jonathan Abecassis and Brian Arculus was in close attendance in the Lotus Elite, and these three continued to break away from Robin Ellis who, this year, just couldn’t quite match their pace in his Elite, and he also had Andy Shepherd and John Ure in AC Ace and Frazer Nash respectively holding onto him.
+By the end of the first lap, Robin Pearce had the AC firmly glued to the back of the Austin Healey of Jonathan Abecassis and Brian Arculus was in close attendance in the Lotus Elite, and these three continued to break away from Robin Ellis who, this year, just couldn’t quite match their pace in his Elite, and he also had Andy Shepherd and John Ure in AC Ace and Frazer Nash respectively for company.
 This second group of three were also pulling away from Barry Dye who nevertheless, had the legs of the following pack, circulating in close order.
 Towards the back, Alan House was gradually working his Morgan up to the back of the Aston Martin DB MkIII of Simon Jeffries, and by the end of lap 3 he was just one second behind.
 By this time, the leading three were covered by 1.2 seconds and had pulled clear of the chasing trio by over 3.5 seconds.
 Robin Elllis still held sway over the second group and they in turn had pulled clear of Barry, who had also begun to make a gap to the chasing pack and so we had 3 Elites in the top 7.
-The battle at the front was intense, as Robin Pearce tried everyway to displace Jonathan and it seemed likely that if he could pass, the AC would just have the edge over the Austin Healey, but Jonathan, driving well and defensively, held firm.
+The battle at the front was intense, as Robin Pearce tried everyway to displace Jonathan and it seemed likely that if he could pass, the AC would just have the edge over the Austin Healey, and pull a gap, but Jonathan, driving well and defensively, held firm.

 At the end of lap 4, Brian Arculus dived into the pits for his mandatory stop and he was followed in by John Ure in the Frazer Nash.
 They were the first to pit and the only drivers to do so on that lap.
 It meant, of course, that each of the lead battles was down to two cars apiece and we wouldn’t get to see the true picture emerge until all pit stops had been completed, several laps later.
 The battle for the lead between Jonathan Abecassis and Robin Pearce remained intense and the spectators and commentators seemed pretty enthralled by it; it was great racing as Jonathan soaked up the pressure from the very quick Ace.